Come Along with Me

 Posted Nov 12, 2010

-The pressure upon the male to sexually satisfy his wife is nothing new.
-In fact, many cultures have actually believed (including Western culture, at various times) that the female orgasm was as essential to conception as was the male climax.
+The pressure on the male to sexually satisfy his wife is nothing new.
+In fact, many cultures (including Western culture, at various times) have actually believed that the female orgasm was as essential to conception as was the male climax.
 Some cultures even suggest that multiple female orgasms are necessary to create a healthy baby.
 In the Jewish tradition, it is considered a "mitzvah," or a sacred and encouraged act of kindness, for the husband to give the wife an orgasm during sex.

-Russell Trall was a physician, and instructor in the 1800's, who was actually an instructor of the young physician John Kellog.
-Trall argued that unless a sex act was pleasurable to both parties, was generous and harmonious, involving love, as opposed to lust, any children that might result would be flawed.
-The child of a lustful mating would show the weaknesses they inherited from their parent's corrupt union.
+Russell Trall was a physician in the 1800s who was actually an instructor of the young physician John Kellogg.
+Trall argued that unless a sex act was pleasurable to both parties, was generous and harmonious, and involved love, as opposed to lust, any children that might result would be flawed.
+The child of a lustful mating would show the weaknesses they inherited from their parents' corrupt union.

 Men are under incredible internal and external pressure to give their female lovers an orgasm.
-A man rates his sexual self-esteem, based upon his partners' response to his technique.
-When a man and a woman go to bed, the woman worries about her body and appearance, while the man worries about his skills and ability to sexually satisfy the woman.
-Men's pressure on this is actually the main reason women fake orgasms.
+A man rates his sexual self-esteem based upon his partners' response to his technique.
+When a man and a woman go to bed, the woman may worry about her body and appearance, while the man worries about his skills and his ability to sexually satisfy her.
+This is the main reason women fake orgasms.
 Women have told me, "Well, I knew I just was never going to come that way, but I didn't want to him feel bad."
-Or even worse, "I knew he wasn't going to stop until I came, so I finally just faked it, so I could go to sleep already!"
+Or worse, "I knew he wasn't going to stop until I came, so I finally just faked it, so I could go to sleep already."

-And the pressure doesn't stop there.
-It's not enough for the man to give the woman an orgasm, but if it's a truly wonderful experience, both partners will magically orgasm together at the exact same instant!
-Simultaneous orgasm is an expression of a couples' communication, connection, bond, commitment, respect and sexual compatibility!
+The pressure doesn't stop there.
+It's not enough for the man to give the woman an orgasm, but if it's a truly wonderful experience, both partners, theoretically, will magically orgasm at the exact same instant.
+So, simultaneous orgasm is an expression of a couples' communication, connection, bond, commitment, respect and sexual compatibility?
 Really?
 Granted, when it happens, it sure is nice.
-But does it really MEAN anything?
+But does it really mean anything?
 I can't find any real research looking at it, other than some suggestions that mutual, simultaneous orgasms are not as common as people believe.

-Sex and intimacy is complicated enough as it is.
-Can people just enjoy it for what it is, and stop putting so much pressure on and heavy expectations upon it?
+Sex and intimacy are complicated enough as it is.
+Can people just enjoy it for what it is, and stop putting so much pressure and heavy expectation on it?